Platelet-Rich Plasma (PRP) and Surgical Biology: Understanding PRP Preparation and the Body’s Natural Repair Processes

 • reproducibility of centrifugation protocols

-PRP preparation systems are therefore engineered to support consistent separation and reliable processing of blood components.
+Because of these factors, PRP preparation systems are engineered to support consistent separation and processing of blood components.

 • closed-system processing